claupopoka/MapKitDragAndDrop/README.markdown

 ## Note

-<code>-Xclang</code> here means "pass argument to the static analyzer," and the argument is <code>-fobjc-nonfragile-abi2</code>.
+<code>-Xclang</code> here means "pass argument to the clang compiler," and the argument is <code>-fobjc-nonfragile-abi2</code>.
 So you should add '**"-Xclang -fobjc-nonfragile-abi2"**' into $OTHER_CFLAGS as single argument that contains one space in between, and not add them as two arguments like '**-Xclang -fobjc-nonfragile-abi2**'.

+For more details, check [Ò-Xclang -fobjc-nonfragile-abi2Ó is single flag with one argument][1].

 ## Screenshot